RAJharsh02/ML-Practice/README.md

 # ML-Practice
-This repos contains a collection of small machine learning projects which i built for practice, and Learning.
+This repos contains a collection of small ML stuff which i built for practice, and Learning.